yoanastamenova/jewellery-shop/README.md

 # 💎 Luxotica - Luxury Jewellery Shop

-A modern, elegant e-commerce platform for luxury jewellery built with Next.js, TypeScript, and Stripe integration.
+A modern, elegant, and high-performance e-commerce platform designed for luxury jewellery, built with Next.js and TypeScript.
+It combines sleek design with seamless functionality, offering a refined shopping experience that highlights the exclusivity and craftsmanship of high-end pieces.
+With a focus on both aesthetics and usability, the platform provides a polished user journey—from product discovery and detailed item showcases to effortless checkout—making it ideal for premium jewellery brands looking to elevate their online presence.

 ## 🌟 Features